-The Department's Adult Protective Services (APS) Program responds to reports of alleged abuse, neglect and exploitation (ANE) of adults aged 60 and older and adults with disabilities between the ages of 18 and 59 who live at home.
+The Department's Adult Protective Services (APS) Program responds to reports of alleged abuse, neglect, and exploitation (ANE) of adults aged 60 and older and adults with disabilities between the ages of 18 and 59 who live at home.
 In addition, the program responds to reports of self-neglect (SN) which refers to a condition that is the result of an eligible adult's inability to perform essential care tasks that substantially threaten his or her own health.

-In FY22, the program responded to 19,937 reports of ANE/SN.
-Trained caseworkers with 38 local agencies throughout the State conducted investigations and worked with adults to resolve abusive, neglectful or exploitive situations and arrange for appropriate interventions.
-Services provided included in-home care, counseling, medical assistance, legal intervention or other assistance.
+In FY24, the program responded to 22,178 reports of ANE/SN, demonstrating a 6% growth in annual intakes from FY23.
+Trained caseworkers with 35 local agencies throughout the State conducted investigations and worked with adults to resolve abusive, neglectful, or exploitive situations and arrange appropriate interventions.
+Referred services provided included in-home care, counseling, medical assistance, legal intervention, or other assistance depending on the risk presented.